bhaskar4n/clash-of-clans-war-prediction/README.md

 clash of clan war prediction

-thanks for sharing the clash of clans api.

 i have created a clan war prediction python program using keras machine learning library.

-for this war prediction, i have created a train datasets and test datasets and these datasets are collected from the clan warlog.
+for this war prediction, i have created a train datasets and test datasets and these datasets are collected from the coc warlog.

 for training the neural network,  i have used clan_train_dataset.json file and this data is from my clan warlog. for testing the neural network, i have used clan_test_dataset.json file and this data is collected from an another clan warlog.